Cach30verfl0w/OverflowOS/README.md

 - [`kernel`](https://github.com/Cach30verfl0w/OverflowOS/tree/main/crates/kernel) - The original monolithic Kernel of OverflowOS (by [Cach30verfl0w](https://github.com/Cach30verfl0w))
 - [`bootloader`](https://github.com/Cach30verfl0w/OverflowOS/tree/main/crates/bootloader) - The original UEFI-based bootloader of OverflowOS (by [Cach30verfl0w](https://github.com/Cach30verfl0w))
 - [`libcpu`](https://github.com/Cach30verfl0w/OverflowOS/tree/main/crates/libcpu) - The library for the implementation of architecture-specific CPU features (by [Cach30verfl0w](https://github.com/Cach30verfl0w))
+    - This library currently only supports the architectures x86 and x86_64, but ARM and RISC-V support is also planned
 # Install Dependencies
-Here are a few steps to install all dependencies to setup a development environment for OverflowOS.
+Here are a few steps to install all dependencies to set up a development environment for OverflowOS.

 **Debian/Ubuntu**
 ```bash